DR Class 130 family: History

 During the 1960s the East German government decided to focus on diesel traction.
 Due to Comecon guidelines the GDR had to stop their production of diesel-hydraulic locomotives with more than 2000 HP.
 Instead GDR imported heavy-duty engines from the USSR, starting with the a version of the M62 (the famous "Taiga drum") known as the V200 (later Class 120; Class 220 after reunification) for freight trains.

 Lacking electric train supply and with a top speed of 100 km/h the Class 120s were unsuitable for passenger work; to meet these demands the Luhansk locomotive works introduced the DR Class 130 in 1970 capable of a top speed of 140 km/h.
 Unfortunately the Soviet industry could not provide an electric heating feature, therefore the engines were restricted to freight trains for which their gearing was too high.
 Subsequently, the 'DR Class 131 with a reduced top speed of 100 km/h (and thus a higher tractive force) was delivered for freight services.

 When in 1972 an electric heating system was available, two prototypes 130 101 and 130 102 were constructed.
 Due to poor track conditions in GDR the top speed was limited to 120 km/h, and so the DR Class 132s top speed was reduced to that.
 This class became the backbone of GDR diesel traction.
 Later six 2,940 kW DR Class 142 units were produced in 1977, but due to the planned electrification of many major lines such powerful engines were not necessary any more.

 After reunification Classes were renumbered according to Germany practice, thus as mainline diesels the prefix "2" was necessary: the Class 130 was renumbered to DBAG Class 230 and Class 131 to DBAG Class 231; both were soon pulled out of service.
 The renumbered DBAG Class 232 are still in service and have taken over many freight services in Western Germany.

-64 Class 132s underwent reconstruction under DBAG ownership, forming the classes 234 (top speed 140 km/h, 64 class 232 was rebuilt to class 233 (new 12-cylinder Russian engine with 3000 HP) and 10 class 232 was rebuilt to class 241 (new engines with 2,940 kW and 62 mph (100 km/h).
-The class 241 without electrical heating was only designed for heavy good trains up to 4000 metrical tons between Germany and Belgium or Netherlands.)
+64 Class 132s underwent reconstruction under DBAG ownership, forming the classes 234 (top speed 140 km/h, 64 class 232 were rebuilt to class 233 (new 12-cylinder Russian engine with 3000 HP) and 10 class 232 were rebuilt to class 241 (new engines with 2,940 kW and 62 mph (100 km/h).
+The class 241 without electrical heating was only designed for heavy good trains up to 4000 metric tons between Germany and Belgium or the Netherlands.)